torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

   dst = *(signed size *) (src + offset)

-Where size is one of: ``BPF_B``, ``BPF_H`` or ``BPF_W``, and 'signed size' is one of s8, s16 and s32.
+Where size is one of: ``BPF_B``, ``BPF_H`` or ``BPF_W``, and 'signed size' is one of s8, s16 or s32.

 Atomic operations
 -----------------